Wer-Wolf/i8kutils/README.md

 Public License can be found in `/usr/share/common-licenses/GPL'.

-THE KERNEL DRIVER
+THE KERNEL MODULE
 =================

-The information provided by the kernel driver can be accessed by simply reading the /proc/i8k file.
+The information provided by the kernel module can be accessed by simply reading the /proc/i8k file.
 For example:

     $ cat /proc/i8k